 - Calling 800-895-1999

 You can check the outage map for updates following your report.

 In an emergency, ALWAYS dial 911.

 Xcel Energy has always worked to reduce the risks of wildfire.
-The Xcel Energy Wildfire Protection Program works to reduce risks of wildfire on our infrastructure and risks that the electrical system would cause a wildfire.
+The Xcel Energy Wildfire Mitigation Program works to reduce risks of wildfire on our infrastructure and risks that the electrical system would cause a wildfire.
 Part of this program includes replacing aged infrastructure like we are doing for this Project in Glenwood Springs.